michelletan/100-days-of-python/002 - Tip calculator/README.md

-# Day 002 - Tip calculator
+# Day 002 - Tip Calculator

 Task: Calculate how much each person should pay, given a total bill, tip % and no. of people